cjmet/AhMediaPlayer/README.md

 <br>

 ## Current Project Questions
-1. &nbsp; Making the listview redraw and update, either automatically or on command.
+1. &nbsp; In the process of eliminating one question, I get three more:
-1. &nbsp; Class: API Authentication and Validation
+   1. &nbsp; Class: MvvM, Data Transformation Objects (or Data Transfer Objects or Data Transport Objects), Authentication, and Authorization.
+   1. &nbsp; Question about MvvM and planning and layout.
+View as a whole, whole page, partial page(s), or organized by data structures and sections?
+   1. &nbsp; MvvM vs Events and Commands.
+More Command Info, as I'm still lacking entirely where commands are concerned.
 1. &nbsp; The Sync / Async Task buried in the middle of the converted Advanced Search inside DataLibrary.
 I need to learn how to comprehend and fix this particular pattern.
 ---
-1. &nbsp; There HAS to be a better way to cause a binding value to update on an event triggering?
-    ```
-    var tmp = _label.BindingContext;
-    _label.BindingContext = null;
-    _label.BindingContext = tmp;
-    ```
+1. &nbsp; Class: API Authentication and Validation
 1. &nbsp; IQueryable and Union, Intersect, Except?
 1. &nbsp; Predicate Builder for search and filter.
 1. &nbsp; ExecuteUpdate on linked Songs item in Playlists?